Saturday (Basshunter song): Music video

 Instead it features Basshunter singing in a night club surrounded by attractive dancers.
 He is also shown controlling the girls with a holographic computer, which is a possible reference to Basshunter's personal interest in computer games, and an echo of the music video "DotA", Basshunter's second single, which is based on playing computer games.

 Live performances

 Basshunter performed "Saturday" on Big Brother's Little Brother on 3 July 2010, and a day later as part of Channel 4's music event T4 on the Beach.

 Chart performance

 "Saturday" debuted on the Irish Singles Chart at number thirty-seven on 23 July 2010.
 Two days later it debuted at number twenty-one on the UK Singles Chart, marking Basshunter's seventh Top 40 single in the UK and fifth most successful single to date, as well as reaching number five on the UK Dance Chart.

+Music for "Saturday" charted at number one in Polish Video Chart.
+Based on Nielsen data reported between 1 September 2010 and 1 August 2011, Basshunter tracks were notable in digital downloads in Poland.